One newspaper article about the number of visitors to the Horniman Museum during Whit Monday, and new additions to collections.

 Continue exploring archive

-Black and white medium format negative of woman holding a baby
+Black and white medium format negative (scanned positive) of a young boy climbing high up a palm tree

 Collection Information